tomhazledine/related-posts/complex-data/content/2017-04-30-picobel-js-css-audio-player.md

     title: Building a delay effect with the Web Audio API
     excerpt: An introduction to the power of JavaScript's Web Audio API
     summary:
-      - This is similar to what you've just read because it also delves into the manipulation of audio elements in a web environment, but this time through utilizing JavaScript's Web Audio API to create unique sound effects, opening up another doorway for audio creativity.
+      - This is similar to what you've just read because it also deals with the manipulation of audio on the web using JavaScript, but rather than focusing on styling, it dives into creating and manipulating sounds directly, which may be of interest if you want to further develop your web audio capabilities.
     score: 0.8177637952663595
+  - relativePath: 2020-11-19-dark-mode
+    permalink: /dark-mode/
+    date: 2020-11-19
+    tags:
+      - articles
+      - featured
+    categories:
+      - code
+    title: "Dark mode: hard mode"
+    excerpt: Implementing dark mode with CSS custom properties, SASS, and JavaScript
+    summary:
+      - This is similar to what you've just read because it dives deeper into CSS and JavaScript application to style user interface elements and enhance the user experience, something you might be interested having used or considering to use the Picobel.js tool for styling audio elements.
+    score: 0.7972078800012027

 ---